-The EU-Turkey deal, agreed in March 2016, has shaped the European response to the refugee crisis.
+Three years ago this week, the EU-Turkey deal was decided.
+It has since shaped the European response to the refugee crisis.
 But what is it, and why does it matter?

 What is the EU-Turkey Deal?

-The EU-Turkey Deal, agreed in March 2016, is a statement of cooperation between European states and the Turkish government.
-It seeks to control the crossing of refugees and migrants from Turkey to the Greek islands, and was initially intended to curb the large numbers of refugees who had arrived to Europe – or lost their lives while trying – in 2015.
+Agreed in March 2016, the EU-Turkey deal is a statement of cooperation between European states and the Turkish government.
+It seeks to control the crossing of refugees and migrants from Turkey to the Greek islands, and was initially intended to curb the large numbers of refugees arriving in Europe – or losing their lives on the way – in 2015.

 The crux of the deal was that every person arriving irregularly (i.e. by boat, without official permission or passage) to the Greek islands – including asylum-seekers – would be returned to Turkey.
 In exchange, EU Member States would take one Syrian refugee from Turkey for every Syrian returned from the islands.